 Software Engineer —

-- Implemented app features like photo insert/scale/drag, login / account creation, promo code sharing, etc., all in Swift
+- Implemented app features like photo insert/scale/drag/rotate, account creation/login/editing, promo code sharing, tutor scheduling, push notifications, news "carousel", etc., all in Swift

 - Performed code reviews for other team members' code.